OrganicClick/noSQL-social-network-api-challenge/README.md

  - Project guidelines, initial screenshots, reference mock-up, and accepted terms of submission provided by GWU Coding Boot Camp
  - Xpert Learning Assistant consulted for initial summarization and description of assignment
  - Initial Models and API Routes to use were provided by GWU Coding Boot Camp
- - Xpert Learning Assistant consulted for suggestions for prompts after running 'npm init'
+ - Documentation for installation of MongoDB (https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb)

 ## Contact
 To contact the owner of this repo, OrganicClick, please reach out via OrganicClick@exampleemail.com